ShakhrulSiam268/shakhrulsiam268.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I  am Md.
 Shakhrul Iman Siam.
-Second-year Ph.D.
+Third-year Ph.D.
 Student, Department of Computer Science and Engineering at [The Ohio State University (OSU)](https://cse.osu.edu/).
 I am currently working as a Graduate Research Associate at OSU AIoT and Machine Learning Systems Lab under the supervision of [Prof. Mi Zhang](https://mi-zhang.github.io/).

 I completed my undergraduate studies in Electrical and Electronic Engineering (EEE) from [Bangladesh University of Engineering and Technology (BUET)](https://eee.buet.ac.bd/).